 If you think that you need to spend a fortune to make your home look (and feel) expensive, then think again.
 It turns out that there are a bunch of shortcuts that you can use which totally change how you and others perceive your home.
+You should of course also consider adding some luxuries that a casual visitor wouldn’t notice, such as a nice hybrid mattress and high thread count sheets.
 The strategies you’ll encounter here are all about using cleverness to get the results that you want.
 Check them out below.

 Change The Lighting To Make Your Home Appear More Lavish

 Have you ever noticed that the most opulent homes tend to have the best lighting?
 There’s a reason for this, according to www.familyhandyman.com.
 Light fittings play a massive role in how people perceive a room.
 If you have a simple shade, the whole room will feel simple.
 Likewise, if you hang a chandelier, it will feel dramatically different.

 Adding statement lighting can make a tremendous difference to how a home feels.
 What’s more, many modern options are highly affordable.
 You can get faux-crystal chandeliers for instance that look just as good as the real thing.
 You can also upcycle old light fittings if you have the necessary craft skills, saving yourself even more money.

 Shutters can make a home look more luxurious and welcoming, particularly if the rest of the facade is cookie cutter.
 Shuttercraft.co.uk has examples of how your home might look once you add shutters to your exterior.

 If you have shutters already, check them for wear and tear.
 Two or three years after installation, paint can start peeling, leading to cracking and disintegration.
 Reapply a lick of paint in a bold color and make your home stand out from all the rest on your street.